UmamiAppearance/rollup-plugin-import-manager/README.md

 Type: `String`
 Default: `null`

 Select the part you like to modify.
-This can be specific parts:
+This can be specific part (which also needs the option [name](#name) to be passed):
  * `defaultMember`
  * `member`
  * `module`

-Or the groups
+Or the groups:
  * `defaultMembers`
  * `members`